sebadob/rauthy/dev_notes.md

 ## Stage 2 - features - do before v1.0.0

-- dedicated auth headers endpoint
+- oauth2 device auth flow for IoT and embedded devices
+- add `at_hash` claim to the ID token
 - update the book with all the new features
-- add `at_hash` claim to the ID token
-- remove `offline_access` everywhere, because its overhead to manage and not really beneficial with webauthn?
+- handle `offline_access` properly again - either decide to fully remove or support it everywhere
 - benchmarks and performance tuning
 - maybe get a nicer logo